Cyborgscode/Personal-Voice-Assistent/README.txt

 "benenne dich in {NAME} um"		-> rename yourself to {NAME}
 "dein neuer name ist {NAME}"
 "dein neuer name lautet {NAME}"

+!
+This part works only, if you add the twinkle scripts & configs to your main or user config directory.
+!
+The config and scripts need manual adjustment to your system to function proper!
+!
+But, you can archive cool stuff with the underlying command mechanics!

+"schalte X auf Y um" 	-> switches pulseaudio output device for process X to sink Y